kamnosta/testproj/_posts/24-06-28-sketches-from-the-minimallines-period.md

 *24.05.04*
 ![/imgs_sketches/240503_meouch_s1.png](/imgs_sketches/240503_meouch_s1.png)

-Topics like this comes up while riding the bike!
+Topics like this come up while riding the bike!
 And lo the attempt at shading that didn't last!

 ## Sketch of [Schramble -10-](/schramble/10)
 *24.05.11*